Exploring the limit of the Lattice-Bisognano-Wichmann form describing the Entanglement Hamiltonian: A quantum Monte Carlo study: Dimerized Heisenberg model

 \end{widetext} Each term is related to the distance to the boundary separating the system and the environment.
 For horizontal bonds, the distance is $x$, while for vertical bonds, the distance is $(x - 1/2)$.

-In addition to the break of the translational symmetry, this model can give different half-space bipartition configurations when dividing the system into system $A$ and environment $B$, which are generally categorized into three types, as shown in Fig.~\ref{fig:J1J2_config}.
-The first configuration in Fig.~\ref{fig:J1J2_config}(a) features alternating strong and weak bonds along the horizontal direction, with all vertical bonds being weak.
-The boundary separating the system and the environment cuts vertically through the midpoints of the strong horizontal bonds.
-In the second configuration shown in Fig.~\ref{fig:J1J2_config}(b), the strong and weak bonds also alternate along the horizontal direction.
-However, the boundary separating the system and the environment cuts vertically through the midpoints of the weak horizontal bonds.
-The third configuration in Fig.~\ref{fig:J1J2_config}(c) features alternating strong and weak bonds along the vertical direction, while all horizontal bonds remain weak.
-Consequently, the boundary separating the system and the environment also cuts vertically through the horizontal weak bonds.
-Different partitioning methods may yield distinct entanglement information, thus each of these three configurations must be discussed individually.
+In addition to the breaking of the translational symmetry, this model can give different half-space bipartition configurations when dividing the system into system $A$ and environment $B$, which are generally categorized into three types, as shown in Fig.~\ref{fig:J1J2_config}: \begin{itemize} \item The strong-bond case in Fig.~\ref{fig:J1J2_config}(a) features alternating strong and weak-bonds along the horizontal direction, with all vertical bonds being weak.
+The boundary separating the system and the environment cuts vertically through the midpoints of the strong horizontal bonds; \item In the weak-bond case shown in Fig.~\ref{fig:J1J2_config}(b), the strong and weak-bonds also alternate along the horizontal direction.
+However, the boundary separating the system and the environment cuts vertically through the midpoints of the weak horizontal bonds; \item The vertical case in Fig.~\ref{fig:J1J2_config}(c) features alternating strong and weak-bonds along the vertical direction, while all horizontal bonds remain weak.
+Consequently, the boundary separating the system and the environment also cuts vertically through the horizontal weak-bonds. \end{itemize} Different partitioning methods may yield distinct entanglement information, thus each of these three configurations must be discussed individually.

-We note that cutting strong bonds (Fig.~\ref{fig:J1J2_config}(a)) will introduce an effective dangling spin chain with Lieb-Schultz-Mattis anomaly \cite{cheng2023lieb} on the edge while the other cuts (Fig.~\ref{fig:J1J2_config}(b) and (c)) will not.
-The extra gapless surface mode can hence affect the surface ciritical behaviors, which has been carefully studied~\cite{Ding2018}.
-It inspires us to pay attention to whether the edge effect in entanglement cut has potential relation with LBW ansatz.
+We note that cutting strong-bonds (Fig.~\ref{fig:J1J2_config}(a)) will introduce an effective dangling spin chain with Lieb-Schultz-Mattis anomaly \cite{cheng2023lieb} on the edge while the other cuts (Fig.~\ref{fig:J1J2_config}(b) and (c)) will not.
+The extra gapless surface mode can hence affect the surface critical behaviors, which has been carefully studied~\cite{Ding2018}.
+It inspires us to pay attention to whether the edge effect in entanglement cut has a potential connection to LBW ansatz.